-The average price of houses for rent in Alimosho, Lagos is ₦1,720,000 per year.
-The most expensive house costs ₦13,000,000 per year while the cheapest cost ₦84,000 per year.
-There are 80 available houses for rent in Alimosho, Lagos, Nigeria.
+The average price of houses for rent in Alimosho, Lagos is ₦1,000,000 per annum.
+The most expensive house costs ₦100,000,000 per annum while the cheapest costs ₦300,000 per annum.
+There are 11 available houses for rent in Alimosho, Lagos, Nigeria.
 The houses have been listed by estate agents who can be contacted using the contact information provided for each house listing.
 The list can be filtered by price, furnishing and recency.

 Alimosho is a Local Government Area in the Ikeja Division, Lagos State, Nigeria.
 Alimosho is regarded as the largest Local Government Area in Lagos state.
 It has now been subdivided between several Local Community Development Areas (LCDA).
 The six sub-divisions created out of the old Alimosho are Agbado/Oke-odo LCDA,Ayobo/Ipaja LCDA, Alimosho LG, Egbe/Idimu LCDA, Ikotun/Igando LCDA and Mosan Okunola LCDA.
 The LGA contains the urban area of Akowonjo.

 Alimosho was established in 1945 and it was under the then western region.
 Majority who dominate Alimosho were the Egbados.
 The area is very rich in culture, prominent amongst which are Oro, Igunnu and Egungun Festivals annually celebrated.
 Aside the cultural heritages, majority of the inhabitants of the council area are Islamic and Christian faithful.
 However, Yoruba language is widely spoken in the community.